ETCLabs/sACN/docs/pages/source_loss_behavior.md

 Sources 1 and 2 are sending sACN consistently with the parameters shown on the same universe, to which the receiver is listening.
 Then, the receiver is disconnected from the switch.
-The receiver starts a data loss timer for both sources.
+The receiver starts a source loss (network data loss) timer for both sources.

 The timer for Source 2 could easily expire first, in which case the receiver will for a brief time consider Source 1 to have taken over.
-This will result in a short flash of all of the DMX slots on that universe to full, before the data loss timer for Source 1 also expires.
+This will result in a short flash of all of the DMX slots on that universe to full, before the source loss timer for Source 1 also expires.

 To avoid this unwanted behavior, the algorithm is specified as follows:

- * Whenever a source is considered to be lost, either due to the Stream_Terminated bit being set or a data loss timeout, the library shall compile a list of all other sources currently being tracked for that universe and wait until their online/offline status has been verified before sending a [sources_lost()](@ref SacnSourcesLostCallback) notification.
+ * Whenever a source is considered to be lost, either due to the Stream_Terminated bit being set or a source loss timeout, the library shall compile a list of all other sources currently being tracked for that universe and wait until their online/offline status has been verified before sending a [sources_lost()](@ref SacnSourcesLostCallback) notification.
  * If multiple sources are determined to be offline during this verification, they shall all be